Proposed Prairie Creek Mine Operation:

 Incorporation of an all season road for future operations would have significant financial implications, both in additional capital cost but also in potential savings and lower finance costs.
 Because of the environmental and economic benefits indicated from the operation of a year round road, early in 2014 the Company applied to the regulatory authority for a Land Use Permit for an all season road into the Prairie Creek mine.
 The all season road application is presently in Environmental Assessment and Company is submitting it’s required Developer’s Assessment Report shortly.
 In tandem with this the Company is currently finalizing the design and cost estimates of a potential all season road for inclusion into the capital cost schedule of the Prairie Creek Project, along with incorporating the consequent reduction in operating costs.

-Five new 1.5 MW diesel powered generator units will provide power and heat for the Mine Site.
-These self-contained, pre-commissioned power generator units will be located adjacent to the mill.
-Maximum power load for the Mine Site is estimated at 4,674 kW and diesel fuel will be the primary energy source required to operate the generators.
-These generators will be outfitted with heat recovery systems in order to maximize energy efficiency.
-The waste heat from the generators will be used to heat the surface facilities and supplement heat to the mine as well.
+Five new 1.5 MW diesel powered generator units will provide power and heat for the site.
+These self-contained, pre-commissioned power generator units, supplied on a lease-to-own basis, will be located adjacent to the mill.
+Maximum power load for the site is estimated at 5.2 MW.
+These generators will be outfitted with heat recovery systems to maximize energy efficiency.
+The waste heat from the generators will be used to heat the surface facilities and mine air.

 Water Quality and Management